 If someone tells you that “lean management is this” and not something else, if someone puts it in a box and ties a bow around it and presents it in a neat package with four walls around it, then that someone knows not of what they speak.
 Why?
 Because it is in motion and not a framed picture hanging on the wall.
-It is a melody, a rhythm, and not a note.
+It is a melody, a rhythm, and not a single note.

 Lean management is generally derived from the Toyota Production System as developed by Taiichi Ohno, Shigeo Shingo and others over a forty year period.
 It began with efforts to reduce die change time on the stamping press which then allowed for a reduction of in-process inventory and this became just-in-time inventory management.
 This resulted in the need for less warehouse space, fewer forklifts, unnecessary space, etc. Once the flow of work can be interruption free, free of materials sitting, standing, and redo-loops, waste is eliminated.
 Lean is the elimination of waste.
 But, more importantly, lean is continuous improvement in all work processes.